mikespencer/viewable-impression-plugin/README.md

     }

 ####callback (optional):
-callback function to be called when the element is determined as viewable.
-Passed one argument, which is the target element.
+A callback function to be called when each element is determined as viewable.
+This callback function is passed one argument, which is the target element as a DOM Element.
 If callback is omitted, the default behaviour of making the placeAd2 call and displaying the ad is executed.